Opera Meets Film: How ‘Promising Young Woman’ Dialogues With Wagner’s ‘Tristan und Isolde’By David Salazar

 At this moment, we start hearing the climactic buildup of the famed “Liebestod” from Wagner’s “Tristan und Isolde.”
 And at that moment, Cassie snaps.

-She gets out of her car, grabs an iron bar, and dishes some mayhem on the car, destroying its lights and then windshield, Wagner’s immortal music ascending in tension toward its inevitable climax.
+She gets out of her car, grabs a golf club, and dishes some mayhem on the car, destroying its lights and then windshield, Wagner’s immortal music ascending in tension toward its inevitable climax.

 The scene ends with the guy running off in his damaged car and Cassie standing in the intersection with Wagner’s music finally finding its harmonic climax and resolution.